ricardocarvalhods/dp-demo/README.md

   * epsilon:float --- Value of Epsilon
   * callback:func --- A function to call when the values are updated.
 The function is called with the Outputs dictionary (see below) as its sole argument.
   * counts:array (of integers) --- The input counts
+  * labels:array (of strings) --- optional - the labels for the counts.
   * invariant_counts:int --- A flag (0 or 1) of whether or not to preserve the total number of counts.
 If invariant_counts is 1, then the total counts are preserved.
   * other values may be present; they are ignored.